dask/dask/docs/source/protocol.rst

 *  It is widely implemented in a number of languages (see cross language section below)

+However, MsgPack fails (correctly) in the following ways:

-However, msgpack does not provide any way for us to encode Python functions or user defined data structures (objects), and so must be complemented with a language-specific protocol
+*  It does not provide any way for us to encode Python functions or user defined data types
+*  It does not support bytestrings greater than 4GB and is generally inefficient for very large messages.

+Because of these failings we supplement it with a language-specific protocol and a special case for large bytestrings.

 CloudPickle for Functions and Data
 ----------------------------------